Capable agents, contained by design.

 No. The strongest fit is usually a technically mature team with real workflow complexity, whether that sits in a mid-market company, a product organization, or an operations-heavy business.

-Why start with a workflow audit instead of jumping straight into implementation?
+Why start with an Agentic Automation Workshop instead of jumping straight into implementation?

 Find the workflow.
 Build the agent.